aditijedhe/CLT-Z-and-t-Distribution/README.md

 # CLT-Z-and-t-Distribution
-What is Central Limit Theorem and its implementation in Python
+Central Limit Theorem, z and t Distributions are the some of the basic concepts in statistics, which are very useful to understand the data.
+In this respository I have tried to explain these concepts with their implementation in python as well.